 2) Bean chili: You can take the basic idea of "bean chili" in an infinite number of directions, once you get past the heretical (to some) idea of chili without meat.
 Basic idea is to start with a base along the lines of most soups -- something like sauteed onions, carrot, garlic, and then bring in some cumin, chili powder, toasted chilies if you have them, oregano, salt and pepper, broth, and your beans.
 You can go in a tomato-y direction with tomato paste and crushed tomatoes.
 You can add corn, zucchini, or other veggies.
 I always like to add a few glugs of soy sauce with my first liquids, to provide a hit of umami.
 And then you can top with herbs (scallions, cilantro), sour cream or creme fraiche, and cheddar or jack cheese.
 And, of course, googling for "Bean Chili" will bring you a ton of great ideas -- as long as you're starting from great beans and great chilies, you'll be in excellent shape no matter what.

-3) Tossed onto pasta: As seen in the image above with the torchiette, these can be a great add-on protein to round out a main dish, as I did there with pasta and a very simple sauce.
+3) Tossed onto pasta: These can be a great add-on protein to round out a main dish.

 Farro is an incredibly versatile -- and diverse -- grain, and this farro piccolo is a particularly flavorful version.
 Here's three things I like to do with it: